LISNeRF Mapping: LiDAR-based Implicit Mapping via Semantic Neural Fields for Large-Scale 3D Scenes: METHODOLOGY

 The signed distance value (SDF) \cite{takikawa2021neural} is the signed distance between a point $x_i$ to its closest surface.
 In order to obtain the SDF ground truth for a sampled point, iSDF \cite{ortiz2022isdf} examines its distance to every beam endpoints in the same point clouds batch, and choose the minimum distance as the SDF value for supervision in the training.
-For efficiency, we directly calculates the distance between sampled point $x_i$ and endpoint along the same beam as supervision signal, skipping the searching procedures inside the batch.
+For efficiency, we directly calculate the distance between sampled point $x_i$ and endpoint along the same beam as supervision signal, skipping the searching procedures inside the batch.

-As introduced above, ${G}$ is entire set of 1D feature vectors, and the length of single feature vector, $G \in \mathbb{R}^{H_1}$, is $H_1$. $G$ is randomly initialized with Gaussian distribution and will be optimized in the training stage.
-The procedures to implicitly construct SDF value is depicted as follow: \begin{itemize} \item Given an arbitrary point in the space, Morton coding is applied to convert the point's 3D coordinates to 1D code, which is used to locate the grids of corresponding level of octree.
+As introduced above, ${G}$ is entire set of 1D feature embedding, and the length of single feature embedding, $G \in \mathbb{R}^{H_1}$, is $H_1$. $G$ is randomly initialized with Gaussian distribution and will be optimized in the training stage.
+The procedures to implicitly construct SDF value are depicted as follow: \begin{itemize} \item Given an arbitrary point in the space, Morton coding is applied to convert the point's 3D coordinates to 1D code, which is used to locate the grids of corresponding level of octree.

 \item To certain level of octree, we retrieve eight $G$ of eight corners of corresponding grids through hash table $B_1$ and obtain the $G_k$ of the point via executing tri-linear interpolation.